clarencekwong/oenophilia-api/README.md

 ## Installation

 Fork and clone the repository onto your local machine. `cd` into oenophilia-api and run `bundle install`.
+Make sure to create the database and initalize the schema with `rake db:create && rake db:migrate` then run `rake db:seed` to have the food-pairing data seeded.
 Afterwards, run `rails s` to start the API back-end.